montezumba/TiviAppDev/README.md

 - An introduction to the Content Provider concept
 - A quick guide on how to get started with developing your own Content Provider
 - "Hello World" projects overview
-- A guide on how to upload your working Provider to our main repository

- If you are still not fimiliar with the TiviApp application, please visit our [website](http://tiviapplive.com).
+ If you are still not fimiliar with the TiviApp application, please visit our [website](http://tiviapplive.com) or just download it from [Google Play](https://play.google.com/store/apps/details?id=com.treynix.tiviapplive&hl=en).

 ## Introduction

- A Content Provider is basically a third-party piece of code (sometimes called "plugin" or "addon") that can provide usefull content for TiviApp users.
+ A Content Provider is basically a third-party piece of code (sometimes called a "plugin" or "addon") that can provide usefull content for TiviApp users.
 This content can be either:
  - One or more playlists (**Channel Lists**) in _M3U_ format
  - One or more EPG (**TV Guides**) in _XMLTV_ format
  - A playable video/audio stream (**Channel**) in one of the supported formats

- There are two types of Providers that are currently supported by TiviApp:
+ There are three types of Providers that are currently supported by TiviApp:
  * **Android Provider**: A Provider that comes in a form of an Android application.
 This kind of provider is demonstrated by the ["HelloWorld"](HelloWorld) Android Studio project in this repository
  * **Web Provider**: A Provider that comes in a form of a web application.
 This kind of provider is demonstrated by the ["HelloWorldWeb"](HelloWorldWeb) web project.
+ * **Xtream-Codes Provider**: A built-in provider for content that is powered by [Xtream-Codes](https://xtream-codes.com/) IPTV panel

  A Provider can be also viewed as a small _server_ that handles various requests from the TiviApp client.
 Therefore your code should be designed and developed according to the following basic principles:
  * **Efficiency**.
 Upon receiving a request from the client, the server should provide a response as quickly as possible.
 If your code is unbale to send a response to the client within a reasonable amount of time - a timeout will be invoked and your content will be ignored by TiviApp.